How to Prepare, Cook, and Freeze Pattypan Squash

 The most common kinds are yellow or green.
 They vary in size depending on how mature they are when picked.

-Pattypan Squash is a type of summer squash, which you can identify by their edible skins.
-More information about summer squash in general can be found in the video to the below by Dani Spies.
+Pattypan squash is a type of summer squash, which you can identify by its edible skin.
+More information about summer squash in general can be found in the video below by Dani Spies.

 It has an even texture throughout and a mild flavor, allowing you to dress it up however you want.
 It is very similar to summer squash; the two are interchangeable in recipes.